Retinopathy of Prematurity

 Fig. 3: Stage 3 of Retinopathy of Prematurity.

-When ROP reaches a certain level of severity, called type 1, the potential for retinal detachment (and possible permanent vision loss) becomes great enough to warrant consideration of eye surgery (see below)
+When ROP gets bad enough, called Type 1 ROP, the risk for retinal detachment (and possible permanent vision loss) becomes great and treatment is recommended. (see below)

-There are typically two options once it is determined that a child has reached Type I ROP.
-The first method is laser ablation which is applied to the immature portion of the retina (See figure 4).
-This method of treatment has been around for many years and is still the most common method of treatment.
-The second method of treatment involves an injection of medication (Avastin or Lucentis have both been used) into the eye that stops a signal that is causing the abnormal blood vessels to form.
+There are typically two options for treatment once it is found that a child has severe ROP.
+The first treatment type is laser which is applied to the immature or undeveloped part of the retina (See figure 4).
+This treatment has been around for many years and is still the most common treatment for ROP.
+The second type of treatment is an injection of medication (bevacizumab, ranibizumab, and aflibercept have been used) into the eye.
+This medication injection stops a signal that is causing the abnormal blood vessels in ROP to form.
 These medications may be used as an alternative to, or in addition to, laser treatment.
-The injection is a newer treatment.
-While results have been encouraging, further research is being done to help determine long term safety, optimal dosage, and rates of recurrence of ROP.
-The outcome of laser or medical treatment for ROP is usually favorable with the disappearance of abnormal blood vessels and resolution of plus disease.
-Despite accurate diagnosis and timely laser treatment, the ROP sometimes continues to worsen and the retina pulls away from the back of the eye.
-Eyes with retinal detachment caused by ROP generally have a poor visual prognosis.
-Retinal detachment can be treated with vitrectomy and/or a scleral buckling procedure.
-Despite optimal treatment, some eyes with ROP progress to permanent and severe vision loss.
+The injection is a newer treatment than the laser treatment.
+The effect of laser or injection treatment for ROP is usually good with the disappearance of abnormal blood vessels from ROP.
+But, even with good diagnosis and timely treatment, the ROP sometimes continues to worsen and the retina pulls away from the back of the eye (this is called a retinal detachment).
+Eyes with retinal detachment caused by ROP can have very poor vision.
+A retinal detachment can be treated with a different type of surgery by a retina surgeon who has experience treating ROP.
+Despite best treatment, some eyes with ROP get worse and go on to permanent and severe vision loss.

-Fig. 4: Typically, laser ablation is applied to the immature portion of the retina via a headset.
+Fig. 4: Typically, laser is applied to the immature portion of the retina using a headset.
+The laser spots are seen as white spots on the retina on the left side of the photo.

-It is VERY IMPORTANT to have eye exams after discharge from the hospital since ROP may not be resolved before discharge.
-The timing of these exams is critical because delays in treatment can increase the risk of vision loss.
-Also, even with successful treatment of ROP, prematurity may lead to other vision abnormalities.
-Prematurity is a risk factor for the development of amblyopia (lazy eye), eye misalignment (strabismus), the need for glasses (even at a young age), and cortical visual impairment.
-Therefore, every premature infant needs the long-term attention of an ophthalmologist (Eye MD).
+It is VERY IMPORTANT to have eye exams after discharge from the hospital since ROP may not be gone before discharge.
+The timing of these exams is very important because delays in examination will delay treatment.
+Delay of treatment can increase the risk of vision loss from ROP since you will not be able to tell whether your baby’s ROP has gotten worse just by looking at him or her.
+Also, even with successful treatment of ROP, prematurity may lead to other vision problems.
+Prematurity is a risk factor for the development of amblyopia (lazy eye), eye movement problems (strabismus), the need for glasses (even at a young age), and cortical visual impairment.
+Therefore, every premature infant needs the long-term care with an ophthalmologist (Eye MD).

 More technical information can be found on the EyeWiki Site.